Apply ByFall Priority: Feb. 1, Final: Aug 1; Spring Priority: Oct. 1, Final: Dec. 1

 - Health Science Terminology (PHAR 1002)

-*Fulfills Civic Life and Ethics Liberal Education requirement
+* Fulfills Civic Life and Ethics Liberal Education requirements

 *** Fulfills Social Science and Global Perspectives Liberal Education requirements